-A growing number of people are wondering what the effects of mixing Wellbutrin and alcohol.
+- Some people are wondering about the effects of taking Wellbutrin and alcohol at the same time.

 While doctors may act with an abundance of caution in many medical situations, this is not one of those situations.
-Stated in the simplest terms possible: Mixing Wellbutrin and alcohol is incredibly dangerous.
+Stated in the simplest terms possible;

-The primary reason that Wellbutrin and alcohol are dangerous to mix is because both are CNS-active compounds.
-Because both compounds act on the central nervous system, they can each potentiate the effects of the other.
+The primary reason this combination is dangerous is because they are both are Central Nervous System (CNS) active compounds.
+Both compounds act on the central nervous system, they can each potentiate the effects of the other.
 In layman’s terms, this means that Wellbutrin makes the effects of alcohol more potent and vice versa.

 - Impaired Judgment

 The last one is especially dangerous if the person drinking isn’t near others who can quickly call for medical attention.
 As previously noted, because both compounds potentiate each other, it is possible to overdose on Wellbutrin or alcohol, or both at the same time, even if only the prescribed dosage of the drug has been taken and only modest amounts of alcohol have been drunk.
 And, as is true with most overdoses, if medical attention isn’t received within a relatively short time, an overdose of either alcohol or Wellbutrin can result in serious repercussions like organ damage, coma, or death.